stpd1/stpd/README.md

 - homoiconicity (language expressions are written as arrays data structures);
 - support for quick (and dumb!) units of measurement conversion.

 A STPD array literal is a list of tokens separated by whitespace and enclosed in parenthesis, ```(1 2 3 ...)```.
-Arrays can represent data (evaluate to themselves) or expressions (each token is evaluated with reference to the stack).
-Tokens can be numbers (```-5.696_m/s2```, quantities converted to SI magnitudes), strings (```"hello world"```) or symbols (```myvar```, i.e. references to data defined in environment).
+Arrays can represent data (evaluate to themselves) or expressions (where each token is evaluated with reference to the stack).
+Tokens can be numbers (```-5.696_m/s2```, quantities converted to SI magnitudes), strings (```"hello world"```) or symbols (```myvar```, references to data defined in environment).
 Expressions are evaluated with reference to the global environment (an object with symbol/data pairs).
-Functions, i.e. user defined expressions, are evaluated in a new child environment (these definitions are local to function env).
+Functions are user defined expressions and are evaluated in a new child environment (these definitions are local to the function environment).

 The STPD app is [here](https://stpd1.github.io/stpd/).
-STPD webpage is also a Progressive Web App, so you can install it on most devices ([see here for instructions](https://web.dev/learn/pwa/installation)).
+The STPD webpage is also a Progressive Web App, so you can install it on most devices ([see here for instructions](https://web.dev/learn/pwa/installation)).

 ## Data types

-STPD data types can be numbers, strings and symbols (each maps to the corresponding Javascript data type).
-Numbers and strings always evaluate to themselves and are pushed on the stack.
-Number literals with units suffix are converted to corresponding SI value (WARNING: unit is not preserved after conversions and thus dimensions are not checked!!!).
+STPD data types include numbers, strings and symbols (each maps to the corresponding Javascript data type).
+Numbers and strings always evaluate to themselves and are pushed onto the stack.
+Number literals with a unit suffix are converted to corresponding SI value (WARNING: units are not preserved after conversion and dimensions are not checked!!!).
 Compound units, with numerator and denominator, are supported.

-Symbols evaluate:
+Symbols evaluate as follows:
-- in data arrays, to themselves and pushed on stack;
+- in data arrays, they evaluate to themselves and are pushed on stack;
-- in expressions, to builtin function execution or user expressions defined in environment evaluation.
+- in expressions, they evaluate to a built-in function execution or the evaluation of user expressions (defined in environment evaluation).
 Here are some examples:

 ```